Skip to main content

 TECHNICAL - Provides effective leadership and organization to the department:

-• Meets education, skills, and ability guidelines for the CME and CSME (application for the CME and CSME credentials need not be made)
+• Meets education, skills, and ability guidelines for the CME and CSME (application for the CME and CSME credentials need not be made).

-• Effectively supervises personnel to ensure adherence to all procedures and policies
+• Effectively supervises personnel to ensure adherence to all procedures and policies.

-• Monitors senior examination personnel to ensure department mission, goals, and responsibilities are being met
+• Monitors senior examination personnel to ensure department mission, goals, and responsibilities are being met.

-• Effectively organizes and delegates assignments
+• Organizes and delegates assignments.

-• Effectively supervises the entire examination process
+• Effectively supervises the entire examination process.

-• Effectively provides for personnel management in the areas of budgeting, recruiting, training, team-building, negotiation, motivation, coaching and counseling, performance evaluation, and disciplinary actions
+• Effectively provides for personnel management in the areas of budgeting, recruiting, training, team building, negotiation, motivation, coaching and counseling, performance evaluation, and disciplinary actions.

 CONCEPTUAL - Provides effective supervision of the overall activities of mortgage providers:

-• Effectively determines a mortgage provider’s condition from completed reports of examination
+• Effectively determines a mortgage provider’s condition from completed reports of examination.

-• Effectively administers appropriate departmental response from examination findings and follow-up on correction of problems and violations
+• Effectively administers appropriate departmental response from examination findings and follow-up on correction of problems and violations.

 LEGAL/COMPLIANCE - Effectively demonstrates knowledge of policies, procedures, laws, rules and regulations and participates in development of amendments to laws or new legislation:

-• Effectively demonstrates knowledge of policies, procedures, laws, rules and regulations
+• Effectively demonstrates knowledge of policies, procedures, laws, rules and regulations and ensures staff are familiar with and follow agency policies/procedures.

-• Effectively reviews violations and approves corrective action or enforcement powers
+• Effectively reviews violations and approves corrective action or enforcement powers.

-HUMAN RELATIONS - Provides effective oral and written communications:
+COMMUNICATIONS - Provides effective oral and written communications:

-• Effectively and clearly communicates with people and organizations internal and external to the department
+• Effectively and clearly communicates with people and organizations internal and external to the department.

-• Effectively conducts meetings with management, owners and the boards of directors of mortgage providers
+• Effectively conducts meetings with management, owners, and the boards of directors of mortgage providers.

-• Effectively and clearly communicates with other state agencies and the state legislature if necessary
+• Effectively and clearly communicates with other state agencies and the state legislature if necessary.

 RECERTIFICATION